ee-leaf

 With your new design in hand, consider what materials students and educators will need to make the most of your garden.
 This includes thinking about both the building and operational phases.

-Recycled Plastic or Wood?
+Recycled plastic or wood?

 If your garden will contain raised garden beds, what will those be made from?
 Although treated wood lasts longer where wood is concerned, it is coated in chemicals that can leach into the soil and get taken up by plants.
 Recycled plastic beds are made of solid HDPE plastic which is safe for gardening, will not rot or degrade, and is very durable.
 These beds are heavy and expensive.
 However, they are worth the cost since they are so long lasting.
 Cedar beds are beautiful and rot resistant when compared to other woods, and some even come with a natural, silica-based treatment that is safe and non-toxic.
 For those that don’t, the application of eco-wood treatment (also safe and non-toxic treatment) will improve longevity when applied to the inside of the beds.
 Other less expensive species of wood can be used, of course, which might not last as long as cedar.
 Ask your local lumberyard about options they recommend.”